rackerlabs/genestack/docs/openstack-cinder-lvmisci.md

 !!! note

-    When deploying with multipath, the `enable_iscsi` variable must be set to `true`. this can be done on the CLI or in the inventory file.
+    When deploying with multipath, the `enable_multipath` variable must be set to `true`. this can be done on the CLI or in the inventory file.

 ``` shell
 ansible-playbook -i inventory-example.yaml deploy-cinder-volumes-reference.yaml